DS-100/fa22/syllabus.md

 Labs are shorter programming assignments designed to give students familiarity with new ideas.
 - All lab autograder tests are visible.
-- In lieu of official lab sections, we will be helping with lab in several ways:
-    - Lab Help Sessions, which are Tuesday office hours that prioritize lab debugging and questions.
-See the [Calendar](../calendar) and our [Office Hours](#office-hours) for more details.
-    - EdStem.
+- We will not be having Lab sections this semester.
+Rather, we'll provide extensive lab support on Ed.
 - All labs are intended to take about an hour.
-You can therefore think of Lab Help Sessions as lab sections, where attendance is not required nor expected to complete the lab.
-The best place to get individual help with lab is Lab Help Sessions.
+- Lab walkthroughs will be released following the lab due date.
+These will primarily help to build our staff intuition for solving lab problems and how they can be applied to more difficult homework questions.

 ### Quick Checks